 Lukas BrantB.S.
 Business Administration-Sport Management, 2019

 Just a couple of months after graduating with a bachelor’s in business administration concentrating in sports management, Lukas accepted a job as inside sales executive with the National Basketball Association’s Los Angeles Clippers.
 In March 2020, he became an account executive with FC Cincinnati of Major League Soccer.

-Lukas works with businesses and individual consumers to help them meet their ticketing needs—a high-stakes proposition for a team entering just its second year of Major League Soccer.
+Lukas works with businesses and individual consumers to help them meet their ticketing needs—a high-stakes proposition for one of Major League Soccer’s newest teams.
 However, Lukas is used to performing at a high level.

 He was a double-major, a runner for the Warriors’ cross country team and a student ambassador.
 He was also a member of the Scholar Leaders, the Sports Management Society and the Student Executive Board—all while earning academic accolades from Daktronics, the Alpha Chi Honor Society and the Chi Alpha Sigma Athletic Honor Society.
 He was the top student in the university’s sports management program for 2018 and finished his college career .062 of a point shy of a perfect 4.0 GPA.